magnet7913/Data-Analysis-Projects/Python/AB Testing 1/README.md

+Problem statement:
-The AB Testing Dataset provided here is a self-generated synthetic dataset created using Random Sampling techniques provided by the Numpy Package.
++ The AB Testing Dataset provided here is a self-generated synthetic dataset created using Random Sampling techniques provided by the Numpy Package.
 The dataset emulates information regarding visits made by users on an imaginary retail website around the United Kingdom.
-The users are found to be in two groups, A and B, each of which represents a control group and treatment group respectively.
++ The users are found to be in two groups, A and B, each of which represents a control group and treatment group respectively.

 In this scenario, the retail company needs to test out a new change on the website which is, "Do people spend time on a website if the website background color is White or Black".
 This question is asked to achieve the end goal of the analysis which is to improve user engagement, whether it is through a purchase, signing up, etc.